JUB-Yoush/personal-site/src/routes/blog/do-game-engines-matter.md

 ---
 # Hi I make video games
 - I'm a gamemaker hater
+- gamemaker 8.1 war memories
+- but lots of amazing games are made in it
 - game engines don't matter but they do matter also
 - the best engine is the one you know and that does what you need it to
 - it's never been easier to make a video game
 - never been more choice in tools to use
+- engines used to be bespoke, and built on a loss
+- godot is the linux of game engines
 - the different kinds of game engines
     - Foss and publishing locations + graphics and support
     - general engines vs specific engines